geovedi/book-notes/2022/stolen-focus.notes.md

   - Democracy's effectiveness relies on people's ability to pay attention, analyze issues, and hold leaders accountable.
 - Need for Collective Action:
   - While personal responsibility is important, systemic issues require collective solutions.
-  - The author emphasizes the need to address larger factors causing the attention crisis.
+  - Hari emphasizes the need to address larger factors causing the attention crisis.
 - Hope for Change:
-  - The author believes that understanding the problem is the first step toward solving it.
+  - Hari believes that understanding the problem is the first step toward solving it.
   - Change is possible through collective effort and reevaluating societal structures.

 ## Cause One: The Increase in Speed, Switching and Filtering
 - Introduction:
   - Multitasking is a concept that originated from computer science, referring to the ability of machines to perform multiple tasks simultaneously.
   - People have adopted the idea of multitasking for themselves, believing they can effectively handle several tasks at once.
-  - The author initially disagreed with the notion that humans can't multitask effectively.
+  - Hari initially disagreed with the notion that humans can't multitask effectively.
 - The Illusion of Multitasking:
   - Research suggests that the human brain doesn't truly multitask but switches rapidly between tasks, leading to decreased focus and performance.
   - Switching between tasks incurs a "switch cost effect," slowing down performance and making people less efficient.